Walgreens The Thread

 In people with alopecia areata, the immune system malfunctions and begins to attack hair follicles.
 The condition often causes patchy hair loss on the scalp, but it can also manifest as eyebrow alopecia with hairs falling out of the brow area in clumps.
 People with the condition may also lose hair from their ears, the inside of their nose and the rest of their body.

 Researchers don't understand why some people get alopecia areata and others don't.
-Having a family member with the condition, allergies, thyroid disease, vitiligo and Down syndrome may all be associated with alopecia areata.
+Having allergies, thyroid disease, vitiligo, Down syndrome, or a family member with the condition may be associated with developing alopecia areata.

 Eyebrow alopecia is often cyclical, characterized by alternating periods of patchy hair loss and then regrowth.
 As a result, healthcare providers may not initially recommend treatment, depending on the needs and preferences of the patient.
 If symptoms don't resolve, they may prescribe a corticosteroid cream or administer a corticosteroid injection to suppress immune system activity.